Dropshipping SEO: The Biggest Growth Lever in Your Store

 • Include the keyword you’re trying to rank for (it gets bolded in the SERPs).

-If possible, tell a story with your copy to reel in your prospects and entice them to keep reading.
+Tell a story with your copy to reel in your prospects and entice them to keep reading.
 It’s always a balancing act between optimizing your content and writing compelling copy for your customers.
-When in doubt, write for humans first and search engines second!
+And no matter what, write for humans first and search engines second!

-Few dropshippers are doing on-page SEO for their product pages, so if you implement these techniques, you’ll be ahead of most of your competitors.
+Few dropshippers are using these on-page SEO tips for their product pages.
+So if you implement these techniques, you’ll be ahead of most of your competitors.

 Make Your Site SEO-Friendly